apache/tvm-rfcs/rfcs/0027-formalize-documentation-organization.md

 "Topic Guides" can be created to index existing material, and provide context on how to naviagate that material most effectively.

-To facilitate newcomers, a special "Getting Started" section with installatoion instructions, a overview of why to use TVM, and other first-experience douments will be produced.
+To facilitate newcomers, a special "Getting Started" section with installation instructions, a overview of why to use TVM, and other first-experience douments will be produced.

 # Reference-level explanation